 Teams also allows you to have several conversations going on simultaneously in different channels.
 A conversation thread can easily develop because of how simple it is to reply to messages and how all topic-related replies are linked together.

-You also get the ability to direct messages to specific team members and that individual will be given an alert.
+You also get the ability to direct messages to specific team members.
+And that individual will receive an alert.
 This is a great way of ensuring that messages that are of significant importance to certain team members reach them.

-Communication in Microsoft Teams can also be done via audio or video calls.
-These features that are built into the service are referred to as meetings.
-For the convenience of users, these meetings can be started on demand or you can schedule them at a time that is convenient for everyone.
+Communication in Microsoft Teams can also facilitate via audio or video calls.
+These features, built into the service, are referred to as meetings.
+For the convenience of users, these meetings can be on demand or you can schedule them at a time that is convenient for everyone.